oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 11. Once you submit, a new Deployment Procedure (DP) is initiated.
 Click on the DP name to review the steps.
     ![](images/DP.png "DP")

-    lets stay on this page for 2 minutes.
+    lets stay on the DP page for 2 minutes.

     Note: The submitted Deployment Procedure above may fail.
 If you encounter the error below, click on "Ignore" and select "OK" in the confirmation window.
     ![](images/error-DP.png "error-DP")